ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 where :math:`\mathbf{\mu}_{\phi}(\mathbf{x})` and
-:math:`\mathbf{\sigma}_{\phi}(\mathbf{x})` are the outputs of the inference network with parameter :math:`\phi` as before, and :math:`\odot` denotes the elementwise product.
+:math:`\mathbf{\sigma}_{\phi}(\mathbf{x})` are the outputs of the inference network with parameter :math:`\phi` specified earlier, and :math:`\odot` denotes the elementwise product.
 In Keras, we explicitly make the noise vector as an input to the model by defining it as an Input layer.
+We then implement the above location-scale transformation using
-We then make use of `Merge layers <https://keras.io/layers/merge/>`_ ``Add`` and ``Multiply`` to achieve the required location-scale transformation.
+`Merge layers <https://keras.io/layers/merge/>`_, namely ``Add`` and ``Multiply``.

 .. code:: python